 Some words of wisdom that we have learned from our experience and customers, it’s not really a good idea to tick off the list of FTL (full-truckload) best practices while executing LTL (less-than-truckload) shipping.
 Let us quickly explain why.

-FTL means having the full truck space assigned to a single shipper’s products and the cost incurred will be bearable by the one who is shipping the products as all the space is being allotted to the organization.
+FTL means having the full truck space assigned to a single shipper’s products.
+The cost incurred will be bearable by the one who is shipping the products as all the space is being allotted to the organization.
 LTL is used when we do not have an appropriate quantity of products to fill the truck space and hence we only take some of the space of the truck and accordingly costs get divided.
 Talking about both practices they have their own merits and demerits along with the utility they account for.

 The management practices also differ in handling both facets, and regular approaches followed in one type may not be fruitful in the other one.
 These approaches differ when logistics is carried by a third party (3PL) i.e. when we need to hire some other organization to help companies in transportation.